 Welcome to your Computer Science course

-Welcome to Staffordshire University London (SUL)!
-With over 60 years of experience in delivering computing courses, our highly qualified and enthusiastic staff, who possess both academic and professional qualifications, are here to provide you with an excellent education.
-Located in the digital growth area of the capital, SUL-Computing offers a rewarding learning experience that will set you on the path to a successful and fulfilling career.
-Get ready for an incredible adventure at SUL-Computing!
+Welcome to University of Staffordshire London!
+With 60 years of experience in delivering computing courses, our highly qualified and enthusiastic staff, who possess both academic and professional qualifications, are here to provide you with an excellent education.
+Located in the digital growth area of the capital, we offer a rewarding learning experience that will set you on the path to a successful and fulfilling career.
+Get ready for an incredible adventure - throughout your time with us you’ll have opportunities to engage in guest lectures, hackathons, and employer networking events to help you grow professionally and personally.

 Course delivery